Defining Project Risk

-12. Escalating project conflicts not reported timely: This gives rise to another project risk examples.
-According to this, conflicts arising in the team and outside the team are not handled timely due to which the conflicts arise.
+12. Escalating project conflicts not reported timely: This gives rise to other project risk examples.
+According to this, conflicts arising in the team and outside the team are not handled timely when the conflicts arise.
 This is a low to medium risk factor if it causes an impact on the project.

-13. Delay in projects: Delay in competing for earlier project causes this risk to occur in the current project.
+13. Delay in projects: Delay in competing for earlier projects causes this risk to occur in the current project.

 Mitigation: To avoid such risks, trackers must be made to analyze the task completion and delays must be reported immediately so that the relevant action plan can be made to complete the tasks as soon as possible.

-14. Increased workload due to changes in policies, direction or statute: It is a low to medium risk factor.
+14. Increased workload due to policy changes, direction or statute: It is a low to medium risk factor.
 The statement itself states that increasing workload or reducing the timeline for the tasks will cause a problem in completing the project efficiently.

-Mitigation: Proper management of tie must be done and if possible new employees can be hired to compensate the project requirements rather than the increasing workload of the existing team members.
+Mitigation: Proper management of ties must be done, and if possible new employees can be hired to compensate for the project requirements rather than the increasing workload of the existing team members.

-15. Health and Safety: This is another field of risk where if the health and safety of the project team is ignored, the project will be affected,
+15. Health and Safety: This is another field of risk where if the health and safety of the project team are ignored, the project will be affected,

 Mitigation: To avoid such risks, team members must be provided with the facilities like first aid at the project site.